cyberbotics/webots-doc/reference/lightsensor.md

-The value *I[i]* corresponds to the *intensity* field of light *i*, and *N* is the normal axis (*x*-axis) of the sensor (see [this figure](lightsensor.md#the-irradiance-e-depends-on-the-angle-phi-between-the-n-and-l-vectors)).
+The value *I[i]* corresponds to the *intensity* field of light *i*, and *N* is the normal axis (*x*-axis) of the sensor (see [this figure](#the-irradiance-e-depends-on-the-angle-phi-between-the-n-and-l-vectors)).
-In the case of a [PointLight](pointlight.md#pointlight), *L* is the sensor-to-light-source vector.
-In the case of a [DirectionalLight](directionallight.md#directionallight), *L* corresponds to the negative of the light's `direction` field.
-The * operation is a modified dot
-product: if dot < 0, then 0, otherwise, dot product.
+In the case of a [PointLight](#pointlight), *L* is the sensor-to-light-source vector.
+In the case of a [DirectionalLight](#directionallight), *L* corresponds to the negative of the light's `direction` field.
+The * operation is a modified dot product: if dot < 0, then 0, otherwise, dot product.
 Hence, each light source contributes to the irradiance of a sensor according to the cosine of the angle between the *N* and the *L* vectors, as shown in the figure.
 The contribution is zero if the light source is located behind the sensor.
 This is derived from the physical fact that a photo-sensitive device is usually built as a surface of semiconductor material and therefore, the closer the angle of incidence is to perpendicular, the more photons will actually hit the surface and excite the device.
 When a light source is parallel to (or behind) the semiconductor surface, no photons actually reach the surface.

 %figure "The irradiance (E) depends on the angle (phi) between the *N* and *L* vectors"